CyanWatts/Pirate_Duel_MicroBattles2/README.md

 	The directory "Pirate Duel" is the source code, that is, the original project directory of Visual Studio.

 	The file "PirateDuel_Setup1.0.msi" and "setup.exe" is for the setup of this game ( Windows )

+	Note that it's required to put the file "PirateDuel_Setup1.0.msi" and "setup.exe" in the same directory.

 # 1. Operating instructions：(Keyboard)